Georgia kidnapping suspect killed by police after chase, authorities say

 Chamblee officers met the suspect on the railroad tracks, and the officers fired their guns, striking him, the GBI said, without saying what transpired between the encounter on the tracks and the gunshots.

-The suspect was taken to a hospital, where he died, the GBI said.
+The suspect was taken to a hospital in serious condition and later died, the Chamblee Police Department said in a statement.

 A handgun was "located on scene near the man," the GBI said.